Running Effectiveness and race planning

 This is a common question for runners new to power and wanting to ensure an accurate Threshold Power.

-You can use any of the three most commonly used protocols.
+You can use any of the three most commonly used models.

 Why?